Depixelation/Water-Extraction-vs-Government-simulation/README.md

 Now, you are wondering about the rate of water sale for different configurations of N, r, and D, as well as how to maximize efficiency by changing the number n of tanks to deliver whenever your total unsold water reaches the cap.

 This simulation simulates these combinations of N, r, D and n over time to determine the rate of water sale for each.

+Originally started as an exploration of (but is no longer applicable to) Minecraft mob farm tower flush timings.